 Establishing a consistent bedtime and sleep routine early plays a key roll in helping your child learn how to become a great sleeper.
 The sleep routine provides a cue to your baby or child that sleep is coming.
 It is also an excellent way of spending some wonderful quality time with your little one after the busyness of the day.

 Establish a routine that you do in the same way each and every night.
 Consistency is the key, as your child will begin to know what happens next.
 I generally suggest starting the bedtime routine approximately 30 minutes before bedtime.
 You would also do a shortened version of the routine for nap time and aim to start it 15 minutes beforehand.

 If you have a newborn baby, it is best to start the sleep routine at about 6 to 8 weeks old.
 Babies at this age are starting to be able to make connections.
 It is especially important to ensure your routine is one that promotes self-soothing.

 The routine need not be elaborate; as long as it is something your family can achieve every night.
 It could include something like a bath, getting dressed, a book or lullaby, a key phrase (e.g. “night, night” or “time to sleep”) and then lights out.
 This routine cues your child in that sleep is coming and helps your child’s brain get read for sleep.
 It is important to always ensure that the bedtime routine starts before their bedtime, not at the time they go to bed and aim to have your child laying down and attempting to fall asleep at their designated bedtime.
 Always try to put your child to bed awake.
-As a little baby this is not always possible, but having your baby drowsy but awake is always the aim.
+As a little baby (birth to 4 months) this is not always possible, instead at this age drowsy but awake is always the aim.